hawemily/transformers-for-stock-price-prediction/README.md

 ## Transformers vs LSTMs for Electronic Trading

-## Description
-This project consists of jupyter notebooks containing implementations for transformer-based models applied to 1-day ahead and N-days ahead stock price prediction.
+This project consists of jupyter notebooks containing implementations for transformer-based models applied to **1-day ahead** and **N-days ahead** stock price prediction.
 The implementation of the baseline models used for comparison against the transformer-based models are also included.

 ## Installation
-The libraries required to run the notebooks in this project are torch, numpy, pandas, matplotlib and pytorch_lightning.
+The libraries required to run the notebooks in this project are _torch, numpy, pandas, matplotlib and pytorch_lightning_.

 Run !pip install <library> in the notebook if your kernel does not have any of these libraries.

 <!--